 If you try to delay or defraud creditors by transferring, hiding, or destroying property within the one year before the bankruptcy, the court can:

 - Give the transferred property to the other creditors

-You also can't pay back a relative or close business associate within the one year before filing for bankruptcy.
+You also can't pay back a relative, friend or close business associate within the one year before filing for bankruptcy.
 If this happens, the court can take back the payment and give the money to other creditors.